 1515 Keats Ave N, Lake Elmo, MN 55042

-Lake Elmo Park’s shortest trail is just a tad too long for this list at 1.1 miles.
+Lake Elmo Park’s shortest trail is just a tad too long for this list at 1.1 miles, but still a moderate hike for families with slightly bigger kids.
 I also learned the hard way when hiking with my dog that it has some very long trails.
 Thank goodness this was pre-kids because we were miles in before we realized we had miles to go.
 Learn from my mistake and grab a trail map before just heading out.

 - Anne has ideas for Kid-Friendly Hiking in Duluth and the North Shore